R1c4rdCo5t4/fcul-mei-notes/1sem/TFDis/3-reliable-broadcast-with-failures.md

 - ***FC-integrity***: for any message *msg*, if *pj* receives *msg* from *pi* an infinite number of times, then *pi* has sent *msg* to *pj* an infinite number of times.
 - ***FC-termination***: for any message *msg*, if *pi* sends *msg* an infinite number of times to *pj*, and *pj* executes *“receive() from pi”* infinitely often, it receives *msg* from *pi* an infinite number of times.

 Each protocol message defines a specific message of type µ and the channel is fair to all types of messages.
+If a message is sent an arbitrary but finite number of times, there is no guarantee on its reception.

 ### Fair Lossy Channel (FLC)
 - ***FLC-validity***: if *pj* receives a message from *pi*, this message has been previously sent by *pi* to *pj*.